Glossary

 Neurodiverse: The word “Neurodiverse” refers to a group of people whose brains are different to each other.
 Thus, the world is neurodiverse (since everyone’s brains are different); does not apply to a specific person (a person cannot be neurodiverse, only neurodivergent).

-Neurodiversity: A biological fact that there exists a diversity of human minds; term coined by Judy Singer to denote the infinite variation in neurocognitive functioning within the species; see “neurodiversity movement” and “neurodiversity paradigm” below.
+Neurodiversity: A biological fact that there exists neurological diversity; term originated in the late 1990s in online Autistic community spaces.
+See “neurodiversity movement” and “neurodiversity paradigm” below.

 Neurodiversity movement: A group of people (not necessarily formally aligned with each other) actively working to change policy, attitudes and systems to align with the neurodiversity paradigm.